-A beautiful reprint of Where You From?, the zine about hometowns.
-Various authors (including our own Joshua James Amberson) give their thoughts on where they’re from and it’s wonderful.
+A beautiful reprint of the second issue of Where You From, the zine about hometowns.
+Various authors (including our own Joshua James Amberson) give their thoughts on where they’re from.
+And it’s wonderful.
 A fascinating study of place, home, community, identity, and so much more.

 Edited by Hope Amico of the great Keep Loving, Keep Fighting zine and the[ continued ]